History of the New York Giants: Steve Owen era: 1931–1953

 In the 1934 NFL Championship Game, the Giants defeated previously unbeaten Chicago 30–13 at the Polo Grounds on an icy field with temperatures peaking at 25 degrees.
 Before the game, team treasurer John Mara talked with Owen and team captain Flaherty about the field conditions.
 Flaherty suggested the Giants wear sneakers on the frozen field, as he had played in a game under similar circumstances at Gonzaga, and the sneakers proved to be effective.
 Mara dispatched equipment manager Abe Cohen to get as many sneakers as he could get.
 Due to traffic and the inability to find any athletic goods stores open on Sunday, Cohen was unable to return before the game started, and the Giants, wearing conventional footwear, trailed 10–3 at the end of the first half.
 Realizing time was short, Cohen went to Manhattan College — where he had a key to the equipment and locker rooms — and returned to the Polo Grounds at halftime with nine pairs of basketball sneakers, saying that "nine pairs was all I could get."
 Players donned the sneakers and New York, after allowing Chicago another field goal late in the 3rd quarter, responded with 27 unanswered points in the 4th quarter to win their first NFL Championship game.
 The game would come to be known as "The Sneakers Game", and the 27 points the Giants scored in the 4th quarter set a single–quarter championship game scoring record that stood for decades.
 After the game, offensive tackle Len Grant expressed his sincere gratitude by stating "God bless Abe Cohen."

 The Giants were unable to repeat as champions in 1935, as they fell to the Detroit Lions 26–7 in the NFL Championship game.
-The Lion staked a 13–0 lead before the Giants were able to cut the lead to 13–7 in the 3rd quarter.
+The Lions staked a 13–0 lead before the Giants were able to cut the lead to 13–7 in the 3rd quarter.
 However, the Lions defense helped their team score two late touchdowns with a blocked punt and an interception.